 1 You are not required to form a roommate group in order to be housed.
 In fact, most transfer students join us at Wilkes University without having a pre-determined roommate group.
 That is perfectly normal.
 For all of our students, if there are issues with your roommate, the Resident Assistant (RA) staff will help you work through them.

 2 Students seeking a gender-inclusive roommate group or housing assignment should contact Ray FeDora, Director of Residence Life at email@example.com to discuss this option.

 The Office of Residence Life will alert all new students of their housing assignment and potential roommates no later than Friday, July 31, 2020.
 We will communicate this information to your Wilkes University email address.
 If you are not already, now would be a great time to start regularly checking that email.
 Once you have begun your Wilkes career, University officials will use this email to communicate with you important information!

 - 1 twin bed (mattress and bed frame)

 - 1 dresser

-- 1 armoire if there isn’t a closet in the room
+- 1 armoire or closet, depending on the room